-Cherries are delicious, beautiful, and in season now!
+Cherries are full of health benefits, delicious and beautiful!
 National Cherry Day is on July 16th in the UK.
 Eat this superfruit before its short growing season comes to an end.

 When you eat cherries, you enjoy much more than just their amazing taste.
 They’re packed with antioxidants and offer many health benefits, including help with insomnia, joint pain and belly fat.
 Cherries could be just what the doctor ordered.

-Here are 11 good reasons to start eating this powerfood today!
+Here are 11 good reasons to start eating this delicious superfood today!

 11 Health Benefits of Cherries

 1. Protection from Diabetes

 Sweet cherries have a low glycemic index of 22, lower than apricots (57), grapes (46), peaches (42), blueberries (40) or plums (39).
 This makes them a better choice of a fruit snack compared with many other fruits, especially for diabetics.

 Tossing and turning at night?
 Cherry juice to the rescue!
 Drink cherry juice 30 minutes after waking and 30 minutes before your evening meal.
 In a study, participants boosted their melatonin intake by following this routine.
 Cherries are a good source of melatonin.They have also been found to help with jet lag.